AyoubJadouli/Crypto_backtest_tools/Note.md

 True prediction class 0 :44.71402329800221 %#### it mean that 40 % of class 0 are predicted correctly
 True prediction class 1 :20.668134676600452 %#### the only buying correct of all successful buy pourcent of unsuccessfull: 95.7815240092706  %

+################################################
+# train ohlcv dataset with deep MLP
+Training a deep Multi-Layer Perceptron (MLP) with OHLCV (Open, High, Low, Close, Volume) data as input and a large historical window can be effective in certain cases.
+However, there are several factors to consider before deciding if this approach is appropriate for a particular problem.

+Firstly, the effectiveness of the deep MLP will depend on the specific problem being addressed.
+If the problem involves predicting stock prices or other financial time series data, then a deep MLP trained on historical OHLCV data can be effective, especially if the model is designed appropriately and trained on a large amount of high-quality data.

+Secondly, the size of the historical window used as input is another factor to consider.
+A larger window may provide more information for the model to learn from, but it can also increase the complexity of the model and potentially lead to overfitting.
+Thus, the optimal window size will depend on the specific problem and the available data.

+Lastly, it is important to consider other factors such as the quality and completeness of the data, as well as potential market noise and volatility.
+These can all impact the effectiveness of the deep MLP and should be taken into account when designing and training the model.

+In summary, training a deep MLP with OHLCV data as input and a large historical window can be effective in certain cases, but it depends on the specific problem and data available.
+It is important to carefully consider the trade-offs between model complexity, data quality, and other factors before deciding on an approach.

+## high-quality data and reducing noise
+Having high-quality data and reducing noise is crucial for training a deep MLP on financial data like OHLCV.
+Here are some steps that can be taken to achieve this:

+    Use high-quality data sources: The accuracy and completeness of the data sources used to train the model can have a significant impact on its performance.
+It is important to use reliable and trusted data sources to ensure that the model is learning from accurate information.

+    Preprocess the data: Preprocessing the data involves cleaning and transforming it into a format that can be easily fed into the model.
+This may involve removing outliers, filling in missing values, or normalizing the data.

+    Use feature engineering: Feature engineering involves creating new features from the raw data that can provide more meaningful information to the model.
+For example, you could calculate moving averages or other technical indicators that can help to identify patterns and trends in the data.

+    Use regularization techniques: Regularization techniques such as L1 or L2 regularization can be used to reduce overfitting and improve the generalization performance of the model.

+    Incorporate domain knowledge: Incorporating domain knowledge can help to identify and remove irrelevant features or data points that can add noise to the model.
+For example, it may be useful to remove data points that were affected by external factors like holidays or market disruptions.

+    Test the model: Finally, it is important to test the model thoroughly using a separate validation dataset to ensure that it is performing well on new, unseen data.
+This can help to identify and address any remaining issues with noise or data quality.